Inspiration is more than admiration, it requires action. When you see something truly inspirational, you will be compelled to do something.

 It was a very hot day, without much of a breeze.
 On the field, over 100 degrees, it was more perspiration than inspiration.

-At the end, the scoreboard did nothing to improve on her pain.
+In the end, the scoreboard did nothing to improve her pain.

 It showed her team losing 12 to 9.
 They had rallied several times, but a few bad calls, a few tough plays, and an opponent that took advantage of every opportunity was difficult to overcome.
 But, they had shown courage, given it their all, and they won the sportsmanship award among the teams in the tournament.